Rephidock/Rephidock.AtomicAnimations/README.md

 The `.Waves` namespaces allows for animations that can be interpreted as a moving wave.

 Use the `WaveBuilder` to scale and join multiple `EasingCurve`s together, forming a more complex `Wave`.
-The waves do not have to start and end at the same value.
+The waves do not have to start and end at the same value and extend infinitely out of bounds as flat lines.

-The `WaveEase.CreateRunthrough` will create an animation atom that moves a given wave through a span of known width and calls an update callback to apply the `ShiftedWave` each update.
+The `WaveEase.CreateRunthrough` will create an animation atom that moves a given wave through a span of known width calling a delegate with a `ShiftedWave` each update.

 ### `.Coroutines` namespace

-The `CoroutineAnimation` allows for building more complex animations which can also hold state and logic.
+The `CoroutineAnimation` allows for building more complex animations.
 It is based on `IEnumerable<CoroutineYield>`, which can hold state and logic if made using a custom iterator/generator.

 A single `CoroutineYield` holds either
 - an animation that is to play the moment it is returned or